christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 - **Comment Count** - Track the number of comments removed per file
 - **Line Reduction** - See exactly how many lines were removed
 - **File Size Impact** - Measure the size reduction achieved
+- **Accurate Tracking** - Now with improved accuracy in statistics tracking

 ![Comment Cleaner Pro in action](media/demo.gif)